Experienced Portland Maine Motorcycle Accident Lawyers

 These injuries can include spinal cord injuries, neck injuries, traumatic brain injuries, severe burns, or loss of limb.
-As with broken bones, motorcycle riders are at a higher risk of sustaining catastrophic injuries due to the lack of protective barriers and the high speeds that can be reached while riding.
+As with broken bones, motorcycle riders are at a higher risk of sustaining catastrophic injuries due to the lack of protective barriers protecting them during accidents.

 Although motorcycles make up only 3% of all registered vehicles and 0.6% of all vehicle miles traveled in the United States, motorcyclists accounted for 14% of all traffic fatalities, 17% of all occupant fatalities, and 3% of all occupant injuries in 2021.
 A factor that directly influences motorcycle fatality trends is helmet use.
 (Explore helmet use trends)